Colorize Black and White Images: Get Realistic Looking Results in ZPS X

 Next, in the Editor module, choose and save at least three colors from the photo:

-1. One from the lightest skin areas
+1. One of the lightest skin areas

 2. Another from the darkest skin areas